mmdm95/sim-logger/README.md

 $logger->log($message, 'custom level');
 ```

-If you additional data to log, then you should use
+If you have additional data to log, then you should use
 `extraParameters($parameter)` method and modify logger format to
 show your parameter in log message with `format($format)` method.